swissup/swissup.github.io/m2/extensions/easycatalogimages/installation/marketplace.md

 ---
 layout: default
-title: Easy Catalog Images Installation
+title: Easy Catalog Images Installation from Marketplace
-description: magento 2 easy catalog images module installation
-keywords: "magento 2 easy catalog images extension"
+description: How to install Easy Catalog Images on Magento 2 from Marketplace
+keywords: easycatalogimages installation
 category: EasyCatalogImages
 ---

-# Installation instructions
+# Installation from Marketplace

-{% include installation/m2/index.html %}
+{% include installation/m2/marketplace.html %}

+#### 2. Complete the installation

+Proceed to the [step 4](../manual/#complete-the-installation) of manual installation instructions to complete the installation.

 #### Next up